segmentio/segment-docs/src/protocols/starter.md

 ## Customize Properties

-You might want to add extra properties to the Segment standard events, for example to capture unique information about the user’s action taken.
+You might want to add extra properties to the Segment standard events, for example to capture unique information about the user's action taken.

 To add a custom property, click the **plus** icon next to the event that the property should be attached to.